bluescan/tacentview/README.md

 # tacit-texview
-A texture viewer for tga, jpg, png, tif, dds, gif, bmp, and hdr files.
-Uses Dear ImGui, OpenGL, CxImage, and the Tacent library.
-This viewer is targeted to game devs.
-It displays useful details like the presence of an alpha channel and can query individual pixels for their colour.
+A texture viewer for tga, png, exr, dds, gif, hdr, jpg, tif, and bmp files.
+Uses Dear ImGui and the Tacent library.
+This viewer is targeted to game devs -- It displays alpha channels correctly and can inspect the colour of individual pixels.
+There is basic editing functionality and the ability to generate contact sheets for FX etc.

 ![Tacit Texture Viewer](https://raw.githubusercontent.com/bluescan/tacit-texview/master/Screenshots/Screenshot_CopyColourAs.png)